Gospel of Nicodemus

-The Gospel of Nicodemus, also known as the Acts of Pilate (Acta Pilati; Πράξεις Πιλάτου), is an apocryphal gospel claimed to have been derived from an original Hebrew work written by Nicodemus, who appears in the Gospel of John as an associate of Jesus.
+The Gospel of Nicodemus, also known as the Acts of Pilate (Acta Pilati; Πράξεις Πιλάτου), is an apocryphal gospel purporting to be derived from an original work written by Nicodemus, who appears in the Gospel of John as an acquaintance of Jesus.
 The title "Gospel of Nicodemus" is medieval in origin.
 The dates of its accreted sections are uncertain, but the work in its existing form is thought to date to around the 4th or 5th century AD.

 History and authenticity

 The oldest sections of the book appear first in Greek.
 The text contains multiple parts, which are uneven in style and would seem to be by different authors.
 A prologue found in some versions asserts that the text is a translation into Greek of eyewitness accounts found in the praetorium at Jerusalem.
 The question of the original language is debated.
-Beyond Greek, the versions in Latin, Syriac, Coptic, Georgian, Slavonic, and other languages have survived.
+Beyond Greek, the versions in Latin, Syriac, Coptic, Georgian, Slavonic, and other languages such as Old English have survived.